Yakuza Princess

-Yakuza Princess is a 2021 Brazilian action thriller film directed by Vicente Amorim, with an screenplay by Amorim, Fernando Toste, Kimi Lee and Tubaldini Shelling, based on the graphic novel Samurai Shiro by Danilo Beyruth.
+Yakuza Princess is a 2021 Brazilian action thriller film directed by Vicente Amorim and written by Fernando Toste and Kimi Howl Lee, based on the graphic novel Samurai Shiro by Danilo Beyruth.
 The film stars Masumi, Jonathan Rhys Meyers, Tsuyoshi Ihara, Eijiro Ozaki, and Kenny Leu.

 Synopsis

 The head of a notorious yakuza syndicate is killed in Japan and his only heir is sent to Brazil as a baby.
 Twenty years later, living in São Paulo, Akemi (Masumi Tsunoda) discovers that she has inherited half of the yakuza clan and that the other half wants her dead.
 Takeshi (Tsuyoshi Ihara), a mobster loyal to the late boss, comes to Brazil to protect her.
 At the same time, an amnesiac foreigner (Jonathan Rhys Meyers) wakes up in a hospital and crosses her path.
 Akemi will start a war and chart her own destiny.